 Douglass House is the required housing location for all incoming first-year students (and transfer students, based on availability) admitted to the Honors College who receive a housing offer and choose to live on-campus.
 Living in university-managed housing is not a requirement of membership in the Honors College.
 The Honors community on-campus housing option is offered by the Department of Housing & Residence Life.
 The Gender Inclusive Housing option is available in Douglass House.

 Douglass House is considered premium housing due to its location and amenities, and is priced at the premium housing rate.

 Living in Honors Housing has several advantages including a strong student community:

-Incoming freshmen and transfer students living in Douglass House are designated for early move-in during the fall term.
+Incoming freshmen and transfer students living in Douglass House are designated for a specific move-in slot during the fall term.
 Move-in dates are determined by the Department of Housing & Residence Life, and students must follow the instructions and timeline provided by Housing & Residence Life for moving in.